ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <ul>
   <li>There's a clear increase in discoveries over the past decade.</li>
   <li>Some years, such as 2016, have seen enormous numbers of exoplanet discoveries. </li>
-  <li>The <strong>transit method</strong> is clearly the most successful discovery method.</li>
+  <li>The transit method is clearly the most successful discovery method.</li>
 </ul>

-<p> Observational cosmologist Chris Impey mentioned in a recent <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">lecture</a> that the growth of discovery of the planets is comparable to the development of internet technology and telephones seen during the Dotcom bubble.</p>

 <div style="height: 20px;"></div>
 <h4>Distance from Earth</h4>